GooseLong/GooseLong.github.io/README.md

-# GMTK Game Jam 2020
+# Lost Orbit
-Github repo for code to go in. :)
+GMTK Game Jam 2020 --- Github repo for code to go in during dev. :)

 ## THEME : Out of Control